Santi Cazorla: Early international career

+2010s

 After missing the 2010 FIFA World Cup due to a hernia, Cazorla returned to the national team's setup.
-On 4 June 2011, during the first half of a friendly against the United States in Foxborough, Massachusetts, he scored twice in a 4–0 win.
+On 4 June 2011 – during the first half of a friendly match against the United States in Foxborough, Massachusetts – he scored twice in a 4–0 victory.

 Cazorla was selected by Vicente del Bosque for Euro 2012 in Poland and Ukraine.
 He played ten minutes against Ireland (4–0 group stage win) and six against France (2–0, quarterfinals) for the eventual champions.

-Cazorla was named in Spain's 30-man provisional squad for the 2014 FIFA World Cup, and was also included in the final list for the competition.
-On 19 June, he made his debut in the tournament by coming on for the last 14 minutes in place of Pedro against Chile at the Maracanã in the second group game.
+Cazorla was named in Spain's 30-man provisional squad for the 2014 FIFA World Cup, having been included in the final list for the competition as well.
+On 19 June, he made his debut in the tournament by coming on for the last 14 minutes in place of Pedro against Chile at Maracanã in the second group game.
 Spain lost 2–0 and were eliminated.
-He started the dead rubber third match, a victory over Australia.
+Cazorla started the dead rubber third match, a victory against Australia.

-On 9 October 2015, Cazorla scored twice in a 4–0 win over Luxembourg at the Estadio Las Gaunas in Logroño, a result which sent Spain to Euro 2016.
-He played and scored in a friendly victory over England the following month, but was not selected for the Euro 2016 finals squad having just come back from injury, and did not feature for his country in 2016 or 2017 due to further long-term injury problems.
+On 9 October 2015, Cazorla scored twice in a 4–0 UEFA Euro 2016 qualifying victory against Luxembourg at the Estadio Las Gaunas in Logroño, sending Spain to Euro 2016.
+He played and scored in a friendly victory against England the following month, but was not selected for the Euro 2016 finals squad having just come back from injury, and did not feature for his country in 2016 or 2017 due to further long-term injury problems.

-Having overcome his injury problems and returned to playing regularly at Villarreal, in May 2019 Cazorla was recalled to the Spain squad for upcoming UEFA Euro 2020 qualification fixtures.
-On 7 June, he made his first appearance for Spain since November 2015, a gap of 1302 days, when he started in a 4–1 UEFA Euro 2020 qualifying win over Faroe Islands.
-It was also a milestone occasion for Cazorla as he captained the national team for the first time in the second half of the match, assuming the armband following the substitution of regular captain Sergio Ramos.
+Having overcome his injury problems and returned to playing regularly at Villarreal, Cazorla was recalled to the Spain squad for upcoming UEFA Euro 2020 qualification fixtures in May 2019.
+On 7 June, he made his first appearance for Spain since November 2015, a gap of 1302 days, starting in a 4–1 UEFA Euro 2020 qualifying victory against Faroe Islands.
+It was also a milestone occasion for Cazorla, as he served as captain of the national team for the first time in the second half of the match, assuming the armband following the substitution of regular captain Sergio Ramos.